The Short Stack

 A simple, four-layer operating rhythm that holds transformation teams together.

 There is no shortage of advice on how to run a productive team.
 Frameworks, methodologies, certifications.
-And yet, most teams still feel like they are sprinting on a treadmill.
-Busy and not quite sure if they are winning.The problem usually isn't effort.
-It is structure.
+And yet, most teams still feel like they are sprinting on a treadmill: busy, and genuinely unsure if they are winning.

 This is especially true for transformation teams — the ones building something new, navigating ambiguity, and operating without a clear playbook.
 These teams don't lack commitment.
 They lack rhythm.
-And without rhythm, even the most talented group of people will default to the one thing that feels productive but rarely is: more meetings.
+And without rhythm, even the most talented group will default to the one thing that feels productive but rarely is: more meetings.

-The ‘Short Stack’ is a simple, four-layer operating rhythm that works for transformation teams.
-Like a short stack of pancakes, the beauty is in the layers.
-Each one is distinct.
-Each one has a job.
-And together, they hold the team.
+The Short Stack is a four-layer operating rhythm for transformation teams.
+Each layer is distinct.
+Each has a specific job.
+Together, they hold the team.

 Why Most Team Systems Fall Apart

-Before we get into the stack, it is worth naming the problem...
-Most teams do not design their operating rhythm — they accumulate it.
 A standup meeting gets added here.
 A steering group spun up there.
 A weekly sync that nobody quite remembers the purpose of.
 Before long, the calendar is full and the team is exhausted, but alignment remains elusive.

 When you are building something new, or transforming something that already exists, this is fatal.
 Ambiguity is already working against you.
 The last thing you need is a meeting structure that adds noise instead of cutting through it.